 The colleges where each course takes place is then asked how many students will be taken into each course.
 This is then deemed to be the cut-off point as indicated below.
 For example, in U.C.C.
 Arts there are 6 places for 15 students in the queue.
 The points obtained by the 6th student in the queue are then the points published.
 These are the points that are deemed to be the cut-off point and this is where the points that are published originate.
 Our candidate is 8th in the queue and will not gain admission.
 For the 2nd, the college (DN 201), have indicated they will take the 7th student and above.
 Our candidate is 6th in the queue.
+For the 3rd, the college has indicated they will take the 5th student and above.
+Our candidate is 4th in the queue.
 This process is carried out for all of the courses applied for.